Evaluations Procedures

 Q. When an attending gets feedback, is it marked as being from a student vs. resident vs. intern vs. sub-I?

-A. Educators can view their teaching evaluations in an aggregate view.
-The evaluation data are distinguished by the form types (i.e. student of faculty vs. resident of faculty) and the courses and programs with which the evaluation data are associated, but the evaluation data do not reveal who the student evaluator is.
+A. Educators view their teaching evaluations in an aggregate view.
+The evaluation data are distinguished by the form types (e.g., student of faculty vs. resident of faculty) and the courses and programs with which the evaluation data are associated, but the evaluation data do not reveal who the student evaluator is.

 Q. How are student comments made anonymous and reported to residents and attendings?